Gatorade Color Odds And Super Bowl Betting History: Yellow/Green Cashes at Super Bowl 59

 What color was the Gatorade in the last Super Bowl?

-Last year, the Kansas City Chiefs won Super Bowl LVII and dumped purple Gatorade on head coach Andy Reid.
+Last year, the Kansas City Chiefs won Super Bowl LVIII and dumped purple Gatorade on head coach Andy Reid for the second straight season.

 Super Bowl Gatorade bath betting explained